 My focus is on helping business owners improve their profits.
 I have worked on many lean projects both as a leader and as a team member.
 I am an approved Lean Advisor for Enterprise Ireland and have helped many SMEs implement Lean initiatives.

 In almost all of those improvement projects, I helped the business owners to select their KPIs.

 Let me tell you how I approach this task.

 What are KPIs?

 KPI stands for Key Performance Indicators.
-They are quantifiable measurements, agreed upfront, that monitor the critical success factors for a business.
+They are quantifiable measurements, agreed upfront, that monitors the critical success factors for a business.

 A well-managed business will have a clear vision of where it wants to be in the future.
 Critical Success Factors are the building blocks that will enable the business to realise its vision.

-The KPIs are those measures which provide feedback on whether or not the CSFs are being achieved.
+The KPIs are the measures that provide feedback on whether or not the CSFs are being achieved.